Chilkoot Trail National Historic Site

-Camping Permits are required by those overnighting in Bennett from June 1 to September 13, 2022.
+Camping Permits are required by those overnighting in Bennett from June 1 to September 13, 2023.
 Your Bennett Camping Permit is valid for day use on the Canadian portion of the Chilkoot Trail.
 A special permit is required for commercial activity, such as guiding, videography and photography; special events, such as weddings and drones.
-There is no onsite registration.
+There is no onsite registration and walk-ons are not permitted.
 Reservations are required.

 Getting to and from Bennett

 There is no road to Bennett.
 Access to Bennett is limited to entering and exiting by air charter or boat only.
 Accessing Bennett via the train tracks is illegal.